mgerickson/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/Step 4 - Serveless Computing with Azure Functions/README.md

 Goal
 ======

-Create an Azure Function that will be executed every 5 minutes to calculate the average to the time saved in the database and saving back the result.
+Create an Azure Function that will be executed every 5 minutes to calculate the average of the times saved in the database and saving the result.
 Validate in the debug window that the text for the message is the same as written in the Website textbox.

 Reference
 =========